trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 | ![](images/legendtable.png) |
 | --------------------------- |

+*Figure: Showing Legend Table in a Module*

 You can click on any of the items like Inbound or inbound in the legend area to **hide or unhide** that data from the chart like in these examples.

 | ![](images/legend2.png) | ![](images/legend3.png) |
 | ----------------------- | ----------------------- |

+*Figure: Showing Hide/Unhide data from Chart using Legend Table Meters*

 Click on the `Expand Legend` spot to get a detailed legend
 Auto refresh the charts via Ajax calls